oracle-livelabs/adb/shared/adb-auto-indexing/create-schema/create-schema.md

 - Provision an Autonomous Database Instance

-## Task 1: Prepeare to Execute SQL statements in a SQL Query Window using Database Actions
+## Task 1: Prepare to Execute SQL statements in a SQL Query Window using Database Actions

 We will now prepare to execute SQL statements.